UBC-DSCI/introduction-to-datascience-python/source/reading.md

 communication channel that Python can use to send SQL commands to the database.

 > **Note:** There is another database package in python called `sqlalchemy`.
-> That package is a bit more mature and popular than `ibis`,
+> That package is a bit more mature than `ibis`,
 > so if you want to dig deeper into working with databases in Python, that is a good next
 > package to learn about.
 We will work with `ibis` in this book, as it
-> provides a modern and friendlier syntax that is more like `pandas` for data analysis code.
+> provides a more modern and friendlier syntax that is more like `pandas` for data analysis code.

 ```{code-cell} ipython3
 import ibis